Unity-Technologies/AssetBundles-Browser/Documentation/com.unity.assetbundlebrowser.md

 * *Build* - Executes build.

-# Usage - Inspect (Beta Feature)
+# Usage - Inspect
-This is a new tab added as a currently-beta feature.
-Use it to inspect the contents of bundles that have already been built.
+This tab enables you to inspect the contents of bundles that have already been built.
 ### Usage
 * Type in a bundle path, or find one using the 'Browse' button.
 * Select any bundle listed to see details: